MULTI-ON/hackathon-cookbook/README.md

 We welcome any contributions to the MultiOn Cookbook, whether it's submitting an idea, fixing a typo, adding a new guide, or improving an existing one.

-If you have ideas for new examples or guides, share them on the [issues page](https://github.com/MULTI-ON/multion-cookbook/issues).
+If you have ideas for new examples or guides, share them on the [issues page](https://github.com/MULTI-ON/cookbook/issues).

 If you want to directly contribute code, you can fork the repository, make your changes, and submit a pull request.

 To avoid duplication of efforts, please review the existing issues and pull requests before contributing.

 Happy building! 🙌

+## Table of recipes

+### Projects

+- [Internet of Agents](https://github.com/MULTI-ON/cookbook/tree/main/internet-of-agents) - deploy a swarm of web agents with MultiOn

+### Notebooks

+- [Scrape LinkedIn](https://github.com/MULTI-ON/cookbook/tree/main/scraping/scrape_linkedin.ipynb) - scrape LinkedIn with MultiOn